Back to Maps

 • Temporal linking to associate each death with its corresponding spawn

-• Gradient boosted trees for final prediction
+• Tree-based models and ensembles for final prediction

 Limitations